bNesisDeveloper/bNesis/Docs/examples.md

 #### .NET Thin client examples

-**bNesis SDK** examples for .NET (Thin client).
+**bNesis SDK** examples for .NET (Thin client):

-In this case, bNesis SDK desktop library works with cloud services through the bNesis Server, we provide it to you as the server software to be placed on your sites.
+*   In this case, bNesis SDK desktop library works with cloud services through the bNesis Server, we provide it to you as the server software to be placed on your sites.
 More information can be found here: [bNesis Server](/Documentation/About)

 *   At the API level of **bNesis SDK** functionality Thin client is fully compatible with the Rich client.
 The difference is that in the case of Thin client, the OAUTH authorization takes place on the side and in the context of the bNesis Server.
 In a special case it allows you to distribute OAUTH authorization for a single account across multiple workstations.